Frequently Asked Questions

 Are parents required to stay and participate?

 We embrace collaboration between parents and teachers, and so encourage parent participation during the school day.
 However, parents are not required to teach or stay; FAITH is a drop-off program.
 We do ask parents to volunteer to help with cleaning the facility several times a year.
-Multiple options to help with this are given and a sign up sheet will be announced.
+Multiple options to help with this are given and a sign up will be announced.

 What is the "hybrid" model?